PhilipDaniels/gapix/NOTES.md

 ## Features
 - Copy the database to a backup upon close
-- Serve everything from a self-contained EXE.
-- Automatically open ridden.html in the web browser.
 - CVE: Cardiovascular efficiency, being beats per kmh with climb compensation
 - Fastest KM, 5KM, 10KM
 - Replay and "race" multiple replays at once
 - Trend analysis
 - Download as spreadsheet
-- Favicon

 ## Plan